Italian corvette Vettor Pisani: Overseas cruises

+Vettor Pisani completed a second voyage around the world that lated from 1874 to 1877.
+During this voyage, the ship was captained by Prince Tommaso, Duke of Genoa.
+The ship's route took her through the Suez Canal and Red Sea under steam, and then across the Indian Ocean, which was primarily crossed by sail, at an average pace of 240 to 260 nmi per day.
+By early 1875, the ship had reached Singapore, which she departed on 4 March, bound for Batavia in the Dutch East Indies.
+After arriving there on 7 March, she took on coal and then continued on to Makassar.
+Vettor Pisani was to have taken the prince to Yokohama for a major reception, but an outbreak of cholera prevented the ship from stopping in the city.
+Instead, the ship sailed north to Vladivostok, Russia.
+After arriving home in 1877, the ship was modernized in 1879.
+Later that year, she embarked on a third cruise abroad, this time to China, where she remained until 1881, when she returned home.

-Vettor Pisani embarked on a lengthy voyage overseas in the early 1880s with a variety of goals, including training the crew, showing the flag, and conducting extensive scientific experiments.
+Vettor Pisani embarked on her third circumnavigation in 1882, which lasted to 1885.
+The voyage had a variety of goals, including training the crew, showing the flag, and conducting extensive scientific experiments.
 These tests included hydrographic surveys, depth soundings, and collection of marine animals for later study.
 A temporary laboratory was set up in the gun battery deck.
 The ship's captain was Commander Giuseppe Palumbo for the duration of the voyage.
 Lieutenants Cesare Marcacci and Gaetano Chierchia were responsible for supervising most of the experiments, and Chierchia had been sent to study at the Zoological Station at Naples for three months before the trip.
 Anton Dohrn, the director of the facility, came aboard Vettor Pisani to discuss the expedition before the vessel sent sail, and he later welcomed the ship home.
 The ship departed from Naples on 20 April 1882.